Destroyer (Thor): Powers and abilities

 The Destroyer is forged from an unknown and enchanted metal.
 The Destroyer armor possesses superhuman strength, stamina and is practically invulnerable.
 It is capable of energy projection, matter manipulation and when lowered the armor's visor can fire a disintegrating beam.

-Although the Destroyer can act independently for brief periods, the construct is typically lifeless until animated by the life-force of a sentient living being.
-Once animated, the Destroyer retains a rudimentary base personality that will eventually subvert the host unless the latter is a particularly strong-willed individual.
+Although the Destroyer can act independently for brief periods, the construct is typically lifeless until animated by the life force of a sentient living being.
+Once animated, the Destroyer retains a rudimentary base personality that will eventually subvert the host unless they have a particularly strong will.
 Odin is also capable of casting a spell that can force the animating persona from the armor and deactivate it.

 Other versions

+Secret Wars (2015)

-An alternate universe variant of the Destroyer from the Maestro's future appears in Secret Wars.
+An alternate universe version of the Destroyer from the Maestro's future appears in Secret Wars.

+Ultimate Universe

+An alternate universe version of the Destroyer appears in The Ultimates.
+Loki unleashes the Destroyer in a bid to end Thor's rebellion, only for Surtur to melt the Destroyer into a slab.

+What If...
+Loki Was Worthy?
+(Earth-TRN1364)

+An alternate universe version of the Destroyer appears in the novel What If...
+Loki Was Worthy? (written by Madeleine Roux), which is set in a timeline where Loki is stripped of his powers and banished to Earth after his latest mischief (which involved sabotaging the Destroyer with help from the dwarf Kvisa Röksdóttir) results in the death of Thor and several casualties in New York City.
+The Destroyer is found and discovered by Tony Stark, who (driven to revenge on Asgard after his best friend Happy Hogan dies in the fight between Thor and the Destroyer) rebuilds the remains of the Destroyer armor into the Iron Destroyer.